Latteralus/MCHRT/DevDocuments/TechnicalDocument.md

 - id, employeeId, licenseType, expirationDate, status, etc.

 **Documents**:
-- id, title, filePath, ownerId, version, createdAt, updatedAt
+- id, title, filePath (*path on local server*), ownerId, version, createdAt, updatedAt

 Note: Onboarding/offboarding can have their own tables or be integrated into Employees/Tasks tables, depending on the complexity of automation.

-### TypeORM Entity Management
+### Sequelize Model Management

-- Using TypeORM's EntitySchema approach rather than TypeScript decorators for better compatibility with serverless environments
-- Schema definitions maintained in individual entity files using JavaScript classes and schemas
+- Model definitions maintained using JavaScript/TypeScript classes following Sequelize conventions.
-- Database synchronization available for development; migrations for production
+- Database migrations will be managed using the Sequelize CLI.

 ### Backup & Recovery

-- A backup every 8 hours is recommended.
+- **Database:** A backup every 8 hours is recommended.
 Tools like pg_dump or cloud provider snapshots can achieve this schedule.
-- Plan for point-in-time recovery if storing transaction logs.
+Plan for point-in-time recovery if storing transaction logs.
+- **Documents (Local Filesystem):** The backup strategy for documents stored on the local server filesystem is **deferred** and will be defined later.

-## 6. Core Features & Modules
+## 6. Core Features & Modules (MVP Scope Included)

-Below is a more precise alignment with your clarifications:
+The MVP aims to provide basic, functional implementations for all modules listed below, using mock data initially where needed.
+Dashboard stats and feeds should be functional in the MVP.

 ### Employee Management

-- ~250 employees; no large concurrency or peak usage concerns.
+- Basic CRUD operations for ~250 employees.
-- Department-based roles and permissions for managers vs. employees.
+- Department-based roles and permissions (details in Section 8).
-- CRUD (create, read, update, delete) with separate detail pages for each employee.
+- Detail pages for each employee.

 ### Onboarding/Offboarding Automation

-- Custom tasks assigned (equipment provisioning, document collection, orientation schedule).
+- MVP: Basic automation like sending email reminders based on criteria (e.g., license expiry).
-- Automated notifications or checklists triggered by hiring/termination events.
+- Future: Custom task assignments, checklists triggered by hiring/termination events, potential e-signatures, etc.
-- Optional advanced features: e-signatures, scheduling exit interviews.

 ### Attendance Tracking
+- MVP: Basic daily log viewing and entry.

-- Daily logs with time in/out.
+- Future: Integration with scheduling/timeclocks, summaries, analytics.
-- Potential to integrate with a scheduling or timeclock system.
-- Summaries and attendance analytics (e.g., monthly absenteeism rate).

 ### Leave Management
+- MVP: Basic submission forms, viewing requests.

-- Submission forms, approval flows, calendar visualization.
+- Future: Approval flows, calendar visualization, integration with attendance.
-- Department heads or HR managers can approve, reject, or adjust requests.
-- Integration with attendance to avoid double-booking or conflicting data.

 ### Compliance (HIPAA & Expirations)

-- Track licenses/certifications, set expiry reminders.
+- Track licenses/certifications, set expiry reminders (MVP includes tracking & email reminders).
-- Store potentially sensitive health-related details for employees (subject to HIPAA).
+- Store potentially sensitive employee details like **Social Security Numbers** (subject to HIPAA considerations for employee data, requiring encryption at rest and strict access controls).
+Note: No patient PHI involved.
-- Apply encryption at rest for relevant fields (TypeORM can integrate with Postgres-level encryption or external KMS).
+- Apply encryption at rest for relevant sensitive fields.

 ### Document Management

-- Upload documents, store path references in Postgres.
+- Upload documents to the **local server filesystem**, store path references in Postgres.
-- Version control and departmental permission checks.
-- 60-day retention for logs/auditing: keep track of who accessed/modified each document.
+- MVP includes upload and **RBAC-controlled viewing** capabilities.
+- Future: Version control, advanced permission checks, auditing (60-day log retention mentioned previously may apply here).

 ### Reporting & Analytics
+- MVP: Basic data viewing corresponding to core features.

-- Basic data exports (CSV or PDF) for attendance, leave requests, compliance statuses.
+- Future: Basic data exports (CSV or PDF), high-level HR metrics.
+No complex custom reports required initially.
-- Potentially display high-level HR metrics (turnover rate, time-to-hire, etc.).
-- Storage of logs for 60 days.

 ### Settings & Configuration

-- Roles and department-based access (RBAC).
+- Manage Roles and department-based access (RBAC).
-- System-level preferences (notifications, backup schedules).
+- System-level preferences (notifications).
 - Self-service for employees to update personal info; managers and HR staff have higher privileges.

 ## 7. Environment Setup & Configuration